Trained staff provide care and supervision for people with disabilities while the parent or caregiver is away.

 Contact your Regional Center Service Coordinator to discuss your needs.
 We are happy to provide you with the contact information for your specific Service Coordinator, if needed.

 We encourage families to choose their own worker, and we call this person a “family-specific” worker.
-Family-specific applicants must be at least 18 years old, live within 20 miles of your home, and if living in your home, the applicant must receive an exception from the Regional Center.
+Family-specific applicants must be at least 18 years old, live within 20 miles of your home.
 Applicants can fill out an application here.